Canada’s green taxonomy unlikely to include new natural gas projects

 Canadian Finance Minister Chrystia Freeland, along with Bank of Canada Governor Tiff Macklem.
 Credit: Wikimedia Commons

 Installing a lower-emitting electric furnace to produce steel, meanwhile, was given as an example of a transition activity.
-Mining of so-called critical minerals, such as copper and lithium, could also be considered a transition activity.
+Mining of so-called critical minerals, such as copper and lithium, might also be considered a transition activity.

-The third-party organization will have the final say on eligible activities.
+The Canadian taxonomy will be developed and governed by a third-party organization, which will have the final say on eligible activities.

 The government plans to release more information on how it will harmonize its requirements with those of provincial securities regulators.